Pamela Barker

-Pamela Ann Barker (née Addison, born 1957) is a United States district judge of the United States District Court for the Northern District of Ohio.
+Pamela Ann Barker (born 1957) is a United States district judge of the United States District Court for the Northern District of Ohio.
 She formerly served as a Judge of the Cuyahoga County Court of Common Pleas.

 Early life and education

 Barker was born in 1957 in Cleveland, Ohio.
 She earned her Bachelor of Arts, magna cum laude, from Kenyon College, where she was inducted into Phi Beta Kappa, and her Juris Doctor from the Ohio State University Moritz College of Law.

 Legal career

 Prior to ascending to the bench, Barker spent twenty-nine years representing individuals, small businesses, and corporations, with a particular emphasis on insurance litigation.
 From 2000 to 2011, she served as a Mayor's Court Magistrate and Juvenile Diversion Magistrate for the City of Brecksville, Ohio.

 She was appointed to the Cuyahoga County Court of Common Pleas by Governor John Kasich and assumed office on September 19, 2011.
 Barker was elected to the court in November 2012.
 Her state court service ended on June 18, 2019, upon her elevation to the federal bench.